Johnson & Wales University: Athletics

-The teams of all campuses of Johnson & Wales University (active: Providence and Charlotte, and defunct: North Miami and Denver) are called the Wildcats.
+The teams of all campuses of Johnson & Wales University are called the Wildcats.

 Willie T. Wildcat (better known as Wildcat Willie) is the official costumed mascot.
 The suit was redesigned and revealed at the annual family weekend on October 16, 2013, as an early start to the school's centennial year (2014).
 Previously the costumes had been very different across the four campuses, but the new design replaced all former costumes.
 The new design came from Devon Tsinzo (Providence Class of 2015), who won the redesign contest.
 The new mascot was made by BAM!
 Mascots.
 Willie appears at home games, alumni events, and other special events.
 He is played by multiple students, meaning that JWU can accept requests for him to appear at many events.
 Although the various campuses compete either in the NAIA, USCAA, or NCAA Division III, Willie follows the rules of a Division I mascot, including never breaking character.

-During the 1980s and 1990s the official mascot at the JWU Providence campus was Griff the Griffin, a creature with the head of an eagle, body of a lion and tail of a dragon.
+During the 1980s and 1990s the official mascot at the JWU Providence campus was Griff the Griffin, a creature with the head of an eagle, body of a lion, and tail of a dragon.

 Providence campuses

-The athletic teams of the Providence campuses (Downcity and Harborside) are members of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Northeast Athletic Conference (GNAC) since the 1995–96 academic year; except the men's ice hockey team, which they compete as an associate member of the New England Hockey Conference (NEHC).
+The athletic teams of the Providence campuses (Downcity and Harborside) are members of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Northeast Athletic Conference (GNAC) since the 1995–96 academic year; except the men's ice hockey team, which competes in the New England Hockey Conference (NEHC).

 JWU–Providence competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, ice hockey, lacrosse, soccer and wrestling; while women's sports include basketball, field hockey, ice hockey, lacrosse, rowing, soccer, softball and volleyball; and co-ed sports include equestrian.